PanJiaChen/vue-element-admin-site/docs/guide/advanced/eslint.md

 ## Cancel ESLint

-If you really don't want to use ESLint,you just find [config/index.js](https://github.com/PanJiaChen/vue-element-admin/blob/master/build/webpack.base.conf.js).
+If you don't want to use ESLint (not recommended for cancellation), just find the [vue.config.js](https://github.com/PanJiaChen/vue-element-admin/blob/master/vue.config.js) file.
-And then set `useEslint: true` to `useEslint: false` .
+Make the following settings `lintOnSave: false`.

 ## Configure ESLint in vscode